TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/GlobalVariables/Index.rst

  - :Variable:
          $TYPO3\_CONF\_VARS
    :Defined:
-         config\_default.php
+         :file:`t3lib/stddb/DefaultConfiguration.php`
    :Description:
          TYPO3 configuration array.
-Please refer to the source code of :file:`t3lib/config_default.php` where each option is described in detail as comments.
-The same comments are also available in the Install Tool under the menu "All Configuration"
+Please refer to mentioned file where each option is described in detail as comments.
+The same comments are also available in the Install Tool under the menu "All Configuration".
    :FE:
          Yes